epejhan90/epejhan90.github.io/README.md

 ## Elham Pejhan

-A guest visitor at the University of Copenhagen in CoAStaL NLP group  as a visitor student under the supervision of Desmond Elliott.[Jekyll](https://jekyllrb.com/)
+A guest visitor at the University of Copenhagen in [CoAStaL](https://coastalcph.github.io/) NLP group  as a visitor student under the supervision of Desmond Elliott.
-You can use the [editor on GitHub](https://github.com/epejhan90/epejhan90.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.